By Ivy / Last update October 19, 2022

 Select Image File

-Step 2.
-Tick Restore this system backup and Restore system to other location.
-Then, click Next to continue.
+Step 3.
+Tick Restore this system backup and click Next.

 Restore This System Backup